 On Jan 13, 2021, City Council passed Res 21-77 in which Council apologized on behalf of the City of Saint Paul for the City's role in the institutional and structural racism that has denied Saint Paul’s African American community access to housing, jobs, education and health care.

 The Council resolution also calls for the creation of a limited-term Legislative Advisory Committee which will work with the City's Administration to create a framework in the City's Codes for a permanent commission, to be known as the Saint Paul Recovery Act Community Reparations Commission.
 The commission will be empowered to make short, medium and long-term recommendations to specifically address the creation of generational wealth for the American Descendants of Chattel Slavery and to boost economic mobility and opportunity in the Black community.

-The Saint Paul City Council is seeking applications for appointment to its Reparations Legislative Advisory Committee.
-Applications will be accepted from March 22 – April 30, 2021.
+The Saint Paul City Council is currently reviewing applications for appointment to the Reparations Legislative Advisory Committee.

-Description: The Reparations Legislative Advisory Committee is a limited-term committee which will meet for 1 year: July 2021 through June 2022.
+The Reparations Legislative Advisory Committee will be a limited-term committee which will meet for 1 year: July 2021 through June 2022.
 It will lay the groundwork for the establishment of the Saint Paul Recovery Act Community Reparations Commission, which will be a permanent standing commission of the city.
-Recommendations developed by the Legislative Advisory Committee will be given to the city council, which will in turn consider ordinances establishing the permanent commission.

 Leadership and Staffing: The Council will select co-chairs to guide the work of the committee.
 The Council will also provide staff to support the committee’s activities.

 Meeting Calendar: The Reparations Legislative Advisory Committee is anticipated to meet 1-2 times per month, beginning in July 2021.
 The committee will review and adopt a proposed workplan and schedule in July and August.